top of page

 Do I Need a Survey When I Buy Property?

 Buyer Beware applies and means the property is “as is” or subject to all defects.
-It is vital that you carry out searches, inspections and survey and that you are aware of any defects.
-From completion you will take the property subject to defects. .
+It is vital that you carry out searches, inspections and survey so that you are aware of any defects.
+From completion you will take the property subject to any defects (structural or legal).
+To avoid buyer’s remorse it is recommended that you ask relevant questions of the seller and record all statements in writing.
+Have everything confirmed by an expert.

-The Survey should reveal any structural concerns which you need to raise with the seller's conveyancer.
-Make enquiries as soon as possible through the Estate Agents and your conveyancer.
-You cannot raise enquiries after exchange.
-Once exchanged you are legally bound.
+Your survey may reveal structural concerns.
+It is advisable to reveal the survey to the seller and their Conveyancer in order to negotiate terms.
+Make enquiries or request a discount as soon as possible via the Estate Agents and your Conveyancer.
+NB: You cannot raise enquiries after exchange.
+Resolve all matters before exchange.
+Once exchanged you are legally bound and cannot raise things.

 New Builds

-For further information see my article on Buyer Beware.
+For further information see my articles on Buyer Beware and Searches & Survey.

 I am a: